Modern Slavery & Human Trafficking Policy

 - Making accessible and Sharing Code of Conduct with stakeholders

-- E-learning or training courses for employees on Modern Slavery, Human Trafficking & Anti Bribery
+- Training courses for employees on Modern Slavery, Human Trafficking & Anti Bribery

-A2C Services Ltd and all associated business entities are committed to develop, educate and raise awareness of Modern Slavery and Human Trafficking across our end to end supply chain.
-Our focus for 2020/21 is pursuing the above actions, reviewing our code of conduct updating where necessary and continuing with our programme of supplier audits.
+A2C Services Ltd and all associated business entities are committed to develop, educate and raise awareness of Modern Slavery and Human Trafficking across our end-to-end supply chain.
+Our focus for 2023/24 is pursuing the above actions, reviewing our code of conduct updating where necessary and continuing with our programme of supplier audits.

 Our focus is to collaborate and engage with all touch points across the chain to instil our company virtues and principles.